-Note: Do not use the temporary mobility kit if a tire has become severely damaged by driving the vehicle with a tire that has insufficient air pressure or is totally flat.
+Note: Do not use the temporary mobility kit if a tire has become severely damaged by driving the vehicle with a tire that has insufficient air pressure.
 Only punctured areas located within the tire tread can be sealed with the temporary mobility kit.